PureBasicCN/MLF-Dev/README.md

 # MLF - Make Lib Factory

 ## Description.
-MLF is a utility for creating static libraries for the PureBasic language.
+MLF is a utility for creating user libraries for the PureBasic language.
-_MLF est un utilitaire pour créer des librairies statics pour le langage PureBasic_.
+_MLF est un utilitaire de création de librairies utilisateur pour le langage PureBasic._

 ## How it works ?